romainguy/experiment-apex/README.md

 - An `InternalState`, to track the pressed state of the button

 Apex also offers `Provider` instances, which are roughly equivalent to Jetpack Compose's composition locals.
-The give access to global data throughout the tree: `Resources`, display density, the current theme, etc. Any `Element` can inject new providers or override existing providers by using the `ProviderComponent` component. `MainActivity` shows an example of using a `ThemeProvider` to modify the current theme.
+They give access to global data throughout the tree: `Resources`, display density, the current theme, etc. Any `Element` can inject new providers or override existing providers by using the `ProviderComponent` component. `MainActivity` shows an example of using a `ThemeProvider` to modify the current theme.